 With the filter removed, simply wait a few minutes for the oil to drain fully.

 To install your new oil filter, simply screw it in place.
 Note that for any throw-away cartridge type filter, the gasket is built in to the filter itself.
 Do not over-tighten the filter: Screw it until it reaches the engine block, and then tighten a half-turn after that, and you’re done.
+Reinsert the oil drain plug, also taking care not to over-tighten it and strip the threads.

 Checking Oil Level